About the Cozad Family History

 The 1870s and 1880s were a time of change on the prairie of Nebraska.
 Before the settlers moved in and started farming, cowboys drove their herds through the area to get them on the train to sell back east.
 The farmers laid claim to their land and started putting fences up.
 This angered the cowboys and caused tension between the two groups.
 As a leader in the town and a hay farmer, Mr. Cozad was right in the middle of the conflict.

 There are many stories as to what happened between John Cozad and Alf Pearson, but the following is the most accurate according to eyewitness statements and court documents.
 Alfred Pearson was a rancher and a deputy sheriff.
 At some point, his herd ruined one of Cozad’s hayfields.
 Cozad sued him.
 In October of 1882, before this could be taken to court, Pearson confronted Cozad at Julia Gatewood’s store.
 He was very angry and started yelling at Cozad.
 Cozad drew his attention to Julia and asked that he not speak that way in front of a lady.
 Pearson apologized to Julia and they headed outside to continue the conversation.
 Someone called someone a liar and Pearson began hitting Cozad.
-John Cozad was knocked back into some crates while Alf Pearson continued to beat him.
-Cozad pulled his gun and shot Pearson in the face.
+John Cozad was knocked back into a shipping crate while Alf Pearson continued to beat him.
+Cozad pulled out his gun and shot Pearson in the face.
 Cozad immediately left town.

 Alf Pearson died a few weeks later.
 Whether or not Cozad could have proved it was self-defense, the feelings in the town had turned against him.
 It was safest for the family to leave.
 Theresa and Robert disposed of all the properties including the hotel in early 1884 and the family reunited later that year in New York City before moving to Atlantic City, New Jersey.